 We've used it twice as a sign-up or joining activity.
 I made the ball with clear packing tape, but I wish I had used Saran Wrap.
 It would have been much easier for the kids to play.

-We’ve used it twice as a Round-Up activity.
-We started the Round-Up with an opening ceremony with both parents and kids.
-Then, our local Boy Scout Troop helped us out.
-They took the boys outside and led the tape ball activity for us.
+We started the event with an opening ceremony with both parents and kids.
+Then, our local Scouts BSA troop helped us out.
+They took the Cub Scouts outside and led the tape ball activity for us.